skytap/well-architected-framework/security/securitymanagement.md

 #### Backup

-While the Skytap platform has a point in time cloning system, using the
+While the {{site.Brand}} platform has a point in time cloning system, using the
 <a href="https://help.skytap.com/saving-an-environment-as-a-template.html" target="_blank">Template an Environment feature</a>,
 this is not designed to replace a comprehensive backup strategy.
 It is not a replacement for live systems such as online Databases or